Skip to main content

 What Are the Molecular Mechanisms of AR Polymorphism?

-The of the androgen receptor is a multi-step process.
+The transcriptional activity of the androgen receptor is a multi-step process.
 Upon binding to testosterone or its more potent metabolite, dihydrotestosterone (DHT), the AR undergoes a conformational change, dissociates from heat shock proteins, dimerizes, and translocates to the nucleus.

 There, it binds to specific DNA sequences known as androgen response elements (AREs) in the promoter regions of target genes, thereby regulating their expression.
 The CAG repeat polymorphism directly impacts this process.
 A shorter CAG repeat length allows for a more efficient recruitment of the transcriptional machinery, leading to a more robust cellular response to androgens.
 This enhanced efficiency at the molecular level translates into the greater clinical responses observed in individuals with shorter CAG repeats who are undergoing TRT.